tung/tung.github.io/content/projects/ruggrogue/index.md

 - Choose between graphical tiles and ASCII display.
 - Menu-based UI with hot keys.
 - Auto-run to quickly follow corridors and cross open space.
-- Save and load system
+- Save and load system.
 - New Game Plus mode!

 The source code is complemented by the [RuggRogue Source Code Guide](https://tung.github.io/ruggrogue/source-code-guide/); a 23-chapter technical web book covering the ideas, algorithms and structure of the code.